mufaddalnaya/Data-Compression/README.md

 # Data-Compression
-Data Compression Technique for 4th Sem Mini-Project
+Data Compression Technique for 4th Sem Mini-Project in Java using Netbeans.